William Foord-Kelcey: Early life

 Foord-Kelcey was born at Smeeth near Ashford, Kent as William Foord.
 The family changed its name to Foord-Kelcey in May 1872.
 He was educated at Chatham House Grammar School in Ramsgate and at Exeter College, Oxford.

 Cricket career

 At Oxford, he was a member of the University cricket XI in 1874 and in 1875, making his first-class debut for the university against Marylebone Cricket Club (MCC) in May 1874.
 He played in nine matches for Oxford, including the 1874 and 1875 University matches.

 Foord-Kelcey made his debut for Kent in July 1874.
-He played 64 times for the county side, making his final appearances in 1883.
+He played 64 times for the county team, making his final appearances in 1883.
 He took eight wickets in an innings twice for Kent, with his best bowling figures of 8/49 taken against Lancashire.
 He was awarded his county cap in 1882.
 Foord-Kelcey was described in his Wisden obituary as a "hard-hitting batsman, a round-armed bowler of great pace, and a capital field at mid-off".